ZekNikZ/GlavaLegacy/README.md

-# Java-Golf (Current Version: 1.0.1)
+# <s>Java-Golf</s> Glava (Current Version: 1.0.1)
-A Java dialect which is a golfing language
+A Java dialect which is a golfing language.
+Thanks to PPCG.SE user ConorO'Brien for the new name.

 Download the zip, the compiler is in the `latest` folder.